 ExCBs may use quality management assessment or audit data obtained prior to the ExCB’s acceptance into the IECEx Scheme only when ALL of the following criteria have been met:

-Previous audit covered another appropriate service within the IECEx 03 Service Facility Scheme
+Previous audit covered another appropriate service within the IECEx 03 Service Facility Scheme;

-Quality management assessments were conducted by the ExCB’s personnel with competencies required for the IECEx 03-3
+Quality management assessments were conducted by the ExCB’s personnel with competence required for the IECEx 03-3;

-No non-conformances were raised at the time of the IECEx Assessment, such that corrective actions by way of new/modified processes or new personnel were required in order to gain acceptance as an ExCB
+No non-conformances were raised at the time of the IECEx Assessment, such that corrective actions by way of new/modified processes or new personnel were required in order to gain acceptance as an ExCB;

-The ExCB can demonstrate that the general requirements of Operational Document OD 314-3 have been met; and
+The ExCB can demonstrate that the general requirements of Operational Document IECEx OD 314-3 have been met; and

-An IECEx Service Facility Certificate shall not be issued where any major non-conformances remain outstanding.
+An IECEx Service Facility Certificate shall not be issued where any major non-conformances, as defined in IECEx OD 025 remain outstanding.

-Documentation checklist for certification of for Ex installation and initial inspection
+Documentation checklist for certification of Ex Service Facility for Ex installation and initial inspection

-The following is a list of specific documentation that a should have in place in seeking IECEx Certification as an IECEx Certified Service Facility.
+The following is a list of specific documentation that an Ex Service Facility should have in place in seeking IECEx Certification as an IECEx Certified Service Facility.

 Items 2, 3, 4, should be made available to the ExCB prior to the site audit being undertaken.